Skip to content

 How to Become a Game Warden in Illinois: 5 Steps

-The path to becoming a Illinois game warden follows five core steps:
+The path to becoming an Illinois game warden follows five core steps:

-- Complete education or qualifying experience — Bachelor's degree or equivalent experience.
+2. Satisfy the education or experience requirement — Bachelor's degree or equivalent experience.

-- Graduate from the academy — Complete the Illinois State Police Academy program.
+4. Earn your academy diploma — Finish the Illinois State Police Academy program.

 For the full nationwide walkthrough, see our how to become a game warden guide.